Installation

 ...

-Usage in Worker Only Nodes
+Usage with Web and Worker Nodes

 {:oban_met, "~> 0.1", repo: :oban}